Kourtney Kardashian ‘Will Never’ Get Back Together With Scott Disick, Per ‘People’

 The couple decided to take a break, but after photos of Younes in Mexico showing off some PDA with another woman surfaced, Kourt decided to pull the plug for good.

 As previously reported by the Inquisitr, Scott Disick is not interested in getting back together with Kourtney Kardashian at this time either.
-Scott is currently dating model, Sofia Richie, 19, and doesn’t want to be sucked into Kourtney’s drama with Younes.
+Scott is currently dating model Sofia Richie, 19, and doesn’t want to be sucked into Kourtney’s drama with Younes.

 Meanwhile, Disick maintains that he and Kardashian are on good terms, and are working hard to co-parent their children.
 He will reportedly “always love” Kourtney and “be there” for her, but he’s not about to disrupt his relationship with Sofia in order to try again with Kourtney.